Visiting the tea fields of Puer (Yunnan, China)

 In our case, we took the night bus (sleeper) to Puer.
 We left at 10 p.m. and arrived around 6.30 in the morning.
 The journey itself takes about 6 hours, although the bus stops for 3 hours for the driver to rest.

-Better option, now there is a Bullet Train
+2. Better option: now there is a Bullet Train

-Since 2022, fortunately, there is a bullet train that takes you to Puer from Kunming train station.
-The journey takes just 2h 30 minutes.
-The price can range from 20 euros and there are trains from 7 am to 8 pm.
+Since 2022, fortunately, there’s a high-speed train that takes you to Puer from Kunming’s train station.
+The journey takes just 2 hours and 30 minutes.
+The price can range around 20 euros, and there are trains running from 7 a.m. to 8 p.m.
+Thanks to this, Puer is much better connected and more accessible to tourists, although it still remains a very authentic destination.

 What to do in the city of Puer?

-On New Year’s Eve we arrived to the city of Puer.
-After checking in at the hotel, we went for a walk around the city.
-You could say it was a place with few tourists since people were looking at us even more than usual.
+We arrived on New Year’s Eve in the city of Puer.
+After checking into the hotel, we went for a walk around the city.
+It was clear that this was a place with very few tourists, as people stared at us even more than usual.

-We did not find much interesting in the center so we decided to go to a village an hour and a half away from the city to see the tea fields where a friend had been recently.
+We didn’t find anything particularly interesting in the city center except for a very authentic street market, so we decided to head to a village an hour and a half away from the city to see the tea fields where my friend Héctor had been recently.

-We took the bus at 12:00 noon knowing that the last one to return to the city would pass by at 2:00 pm.
-After getting off the bus and walking for a while, we finally arrived at the village.
-It was two o’clock and we already knew that we could not return by bus.
-Hitchhike back was the only option, staying there on New Year’s Eve without knowing where to sleep was not an option.
+We took the bus at 12:00 p.m., knowing that the last one to return to the city was at 2:00 p.m.
+Even so, we decided to go.
+After getting off the bus and walking for quite a while, we finally reached the village.
+By then, it was 2:00 p.m., and we already knew we wouldn’t be able to return by bus.
+We had to either walk back or hitchhike.
+Staying there on New Year’s Eve without knowing where to sleep wasn’t an option—or so we thought.

 Visiting the tea fields of Puer

-We still tried not to think about it and went to visit the house of a family that my friend Hector had met the first time he was there.
-They invited us to have tea with them.
-They didn’t speak Mandarin, but a local dialect so communication was more than complicated.
+Even so, we tried not to think about it and went to visit the home of a family that one of my friends had met during his first visit there.
+They cultivated Puer tea and lived right above the tea fields.
+The family invited us to have tea with them.
+They didn’t speak Mandarin, but rather a local dialect, so communication was more than a bit complicated.
+The good thing is that in China, you quickly learn how important non-verbal communication can be.

-After a while trying to communicate with the man of the house and explain our situation as we could, in the end, he was able to find us someone from the village to take us down before nightfall for about 200 RMB, but not before offering us several times to stay at his house.
+After a while, as we tried to explain that we had no way to return to Puer, they eventually found someone from the village to take us back before nightfall for about 200 RMB (25 euros).
+However, not before offering us several times to stay at their home overnight.

 Once we were calm, we went for a walk around the tea fields and the village.
 After a while, we were invited to eat with the family and almost without realizing it, we ended up getting drunk with baijiu (the most typical alcohol of China).
 It was homemade, so we couldn’t refuse it.